swiftlang/swift-evolution/proposals/0516-borrowing-sequence.md

 of the sequence.
 This allows the iterator to be implemented in terms of properties borrowed from the sequence (often a span of the sequence).

-Note that the names of the associated type and method are specifically chosen to not conflict with the existing names on `Sequence`, allowing a type to have different implementations for both `BorrowingSequence` and `Sequence`.
+Note that the names of the associated type and iterator-providing method are specifically chosen to not conflict with the existing names on `Sequence`, allowing a type to have different implementations for both `BorrowingSequence` and `Sequence`.
+The `underestimatedCount` and `_customContains...` requirements, however, must have the same semantics between the two protocols, and therefore have the same names.

 The `BorrowingIteratorProtocol` is similar to its analog, but differs a little more: